 The online reputation of hotels and restaurants, specifically, is essential to these hospitality enterprise’s success.
 Effective reputation management means building a digital public image so that anyone seeking information about your brand and business finds positive customer experiences that paint your hotel or restaurant in the best possible light.

-Later in this blog, you’ll see the positive impact INNsight’s Reputation Management Service has had on the online reputation and, consequently, the revenue for clients’ hotels.
+Later in this blog, you’ll see INNsight’s Reputation Management Service positive impact on the online reputation and, consequently, the revenue for clients’ hotels.
 But first, let’s explore why you should care about your hotel or restaurant’s online reputation?

 Hotels and restaurants have a few specific challenges when it comes to managing opinions that their customers leave online about their product and services:

-Earlier, expert reviews were critical, but they were often separate from the consumer’s buying process.
+Earlier, expert reviews were critical, but they were often separate from consumers' buying process.
 Now, you read reviews and book your accommodation simultaneously, especially with many booking websites prominently surfacing authentic guest reviews alongside rates and the booking call to action.

-So reviews are a big deal when it comes to a potential customer making their final purchasing decision.
+So reviews are a big deal to be considered when it comes to a potential customer making their final purchasing decision.
 A positive promoter score can make or break your business.
+A high star rating generates a noticeable impact on the other customers.
+Positive reviews From Several

-Consequently, your competitors are also there for the world to see and compare versus your own hotel or restaurant.
-Prospective customers won’t hesitate to choose higher rated alternatives.
+Consequently, your competitors are also there for the world to see and compare versus your hotel or restaurant.
+As a result, prospective customers won’t hesitate to choose higher-rated alternatives.

-You may have relied on customer loyalty in the past, but with all of this choice and user data that customers are exposed to online, you now have to maintain your reputation so you can compete more effectively.
+You may have relied on customer loyalty in the past, but with all of this choice and user data that customers expose their identity to online, you now have to maintain your reputation so you can compete more effectively.

-Your business' reputation is your biggest asset.
-More than ever, your potential customers go online to check reviews so they can make an educated decision about which companies to trust and which product or service to select.
+Your most valuable asset is your company's reputation.
+More than ever, potential customers are turning to the internet to read reviews to make an educated decision about which company to trust and which product or service to choose.

 More than 8 in 10 consumers trust online reviews as much as a personal recommendation.
-Showcasing carefully chosen perfect 5-star reviews on your official website provides a strong trust signal, which leads to validating their decision about patronizing your business.
+Therefore, showcasing carefully selected perfect 5-star reviews on your official website provides a strong trust signal, which leads to validating their decision about patronizing your business.

 This review culture became popular for a reason:

-And sure, some people get disgruntled and write harsh feedback.
-But the sheer volume of reviews makes them easier to believe.
+Sure, some people are irritated and leave negative feedback.
+However, the sheer amount of reviews makes them more credible.

 For these reasons, it's vital to protect your hotel or restaurant's reputation online.

-Your hotel or restaurant’s reputation on review websites is often the primary or secondary (after pricing) deciding factor on whether a guest will choose to stay at your hotel or dine with you or not.
-Even if your hotel or restaurant is one of the most popular in the area, it all comes down to guest reviews!
-Guest reviews can be very influential, as they can have both - a negative and a positive impact on your online reputation.
+The reputation of your hotel or restaurant on review websites is generally the primary or secondary (after pricing) deciding factor in whether or not a guest will stay at your hotel or dine with you.
+It all boils down to visitor reviews, even if your hotel or restaurant is one of the most popular in the area!
+Guest evaluations can have a significant impact because they can positively and negatively impact your online reputation and demands for reputation defenders.

 Negative reviews hold incredible weight and can be highly damaging to your business.
 It can deter potential guests away from your hotel and diners from your restaurant and ultimately harm your business reputation.
 That is why hotels and restaurants must respond to negative reviews quickly and authentically with empathy.
 Most of the negative feedback may be genuine, while some can be fabricated and simple retribution for some slight a disgruntled customer may have felt.
 You need to be extra careful, polite, and considerate while answering negative reviews.